-The acts which the Energy Charter Conference is called upon to adopt constitute acts having legal effects.
+On 22 November 2022, the Energy Charter Conference will be called upon to adopt acts having legal effects.
 These acts will be binding under international law.
+As a result, pursuant to Article 101 paragraph 2 of the Euratom Treaty, they shall be subject to the approval of the Council under qualified majority.